 We rapidly settled in our temporary abode and went out to get to know the neighbourhood & the city center.
 Obviously, after our days in Úbeda, we had to get used to mass tourism again.
 Soon though we perfectly understood why so many people want to visit Granada.

-Throughout this post you’ll find some affiliated links, provided by TravelPayOuts.
-Links that may help you plan your next trip to Granada.
-If you click on them & buy a ticket for a museum, book a tour or rent a bike a small percentage of your purchase will go to me (paid by by TravelPayOuts of course).
-To finance my work as a travel blogger.
+- Throughout this post you’ll find affiliated links & ads provided by marketing platforms like TravelPayOuts & GetYourGuide.
+Links & ads that may help you plan the perfect trip to Barcelona.
+If you click on them & buy a ticket for a museum or book a tour a small commission of your purchase will go to me (paid by the platform, without any extra cost to you).

 I can really be very short on this one.
 Staying in a central neighbourhood gave us the advantage of being able to walk to every point of interest.
 The only time we used public transportation was to get to the Alhambra (see below).
 However, if needed you can use taxi & buses and there’s even a single metro line.

 Alternatively there’s the Hop-on Hop-off mini train who covers two routes along the city’s main attractions.
 However, I have to say not all users have positive commands on this means of transport.

 To learn more, click on: The Granada City Pass

 A better way even to get an idea of Granada’s fascinating history is a walking tour – lead by a local expert – of the inner city and its many highlights.

 To learn more, click on: Historical walking tour of Granada

 Finally, there are many positive reviews on the eBike tours in & around Granada, which includes an exploration of the Albayzín neighbourhood (see above).

 To learn more about this unique bike tour, go to: Electric Bike Tour with 2 Options to Explore Granada